lin380/coursebook/docs/01-course.md

 ```
 ````

 In terms of prose, key concepts will be signaled using **_bold italics_**.
 Terms that appear in this typeface will also appear in the [glossary] at the end of the text.
-Furthermore, there are four pose text blocks that will be used to signal the reader's attention: *key points*, *notes*, *tips*, and *warnings*.
+Furthermore, there are four pose text blocks that will be used to signal the reader's attention: *key points*, *notes*, *tips*, *questions*, and *warnings*.

 Key points summarize the main points to be covered in a chapter or a subsection of the text.